acornejo/downshow/README.md

 A simple JavaScript library to convert HTML to markdown.

-This library has no external dependencies, and has been tested to work in Chrome, Safari and Firefox.
+This library has no external dependencies, and has been tested in Chrome, Safari and Firefox.
 It probably works with Internet Explorer, but your milage may vary.

+It relies on javascript's DOM to parse the input HTML and produce the markdown output.
+In more detail, the DOM tree is processed in reverse breadth first search order, translating each supported Element to its markdown equivalent.
+Element attributes are ignored, and unsupported elements are stripped out.

 The source code is released under the MIT license, and therefore places almost no restrictions on what you can do with it.